patriciogonzalezvivo/glsl-pipeline/package/README.md

 If you want to use geometry you will need to create a scene and a camera, provide a vertex and fragment shader and then render the scene using `renderScene` method:

-> You don't have to set `renderScene` in react.
-By default, the props for `type='scene'`.
-Hence, it will render your shader as a scene.
+> 💡 React Note: You don't have to set `renderScene` in react.
+By default, the props for `type='scene'` will handle automatically on render the scene.
 <details>
     <summary>Show Vanilla example</summary>